Panmunjom is where the Korean War Armistice was signed in 1953. North and South Korea are still technically at war as peace treaty was never signed.

 Panmunjom is located 168 kilometres south of Pyongyang and just 8 km away from Kaesong city.
 The ride takes around 3 hours each way.

-When heading there we have a break at a tea house that is built over the highway that connects Pyongyang to Kaesong; Tongil (meaning reunification in Korea) highway.
+When heading there we have a break at a tea house that is built over the highway that connects Pyongyang to Kaesong; Tongil (meaning reunification in Korean) highway.
 We usually have a 10 minute break there.
 You have some coffee, tea, snacks and buy souvenirs too.

 Tip: not many travellers do this, but if you go up the tea house you can get some great shots of the highway!
-Check our Youtube video below
+Check our Youtube video below:

 Once we arrive at the car park of Panmunjom we get off our bus/car.
 There is a building to our right and toilettes are on the left hand side.